Psalm 27 - One Thing Have I Desired of the Lord

 The house of the Lord and His temple in which I seek the Lord in v4 are permanent structures in the heavens.
 The tent and tabernacle in which He hides me in v5 are temporary structures on earth.

 To be set up high is not good unless upon a solid foundation.
-The way David trusted in the Lord, refusing to repay Saul evil while Saul was trying to kill him, laid a foundation for the Lord to set David high upon a rock.
+The way David trusted in the Lord, refusing to repay Saul evil while Saul was trying to kill him, laid a foundation for the Lord to set David high inside a rock.

 Now" means right now as I am praying my head is lifted up out of depression.
 Our head is lifted up now as we pray, not having to wait until later when the trouble is gone.